joshbegley/nyt-latest/previous.md

 `Opponents of the U.S. intervention in Venezuela called it illegal and warned of a widening war.
 Supporters celebrated an authoritarian president’s fall.`\
 https://nytimes.com/live/2026/01/03/world/trump-united-states-strikes-venezuela/venezuela-chicago-washington-protests

-**Auston Matthews ties Mats Sundin for Maple Leafs goals record**\
+**Auston Matthews passes Mats Sundin for Maple Leafs goals record**\
-`Matthews equaled Sundin in just 664 games, 317 fewer than the 981 Sundin played for the Leafs.`\
+`Matthews passed Sundin in just 664 games, 317 fewer than the 981 Sundin played for the Leafs.`\
 https://nytimes.com/athletic/6937420/2026/01/03/auston-matthews-maple-leafs-goals-record/

 **Venezuelan asylum seekers worry about what comes next.**\
 `For many, the removal of the Venezuelan leader Nicolás Maduro has not eased uncertainty about their immigration status in the United States.`\
 https://nytimes.com/live/2026/01/03/world/trump-united-states-strikes-venezuela/venezuela-asylum-seekers

-**The Bucs and Panthers have to wait another day to know playoff fate: Takeaways**\
+**Bucs and Panthers must wait another day to know playoff fate: Takeaways**\
-`Carolina fails to clinch so both teams will be watching the Saints-Falcons on Sunday to determine the NFC South winner.`\
+`Carolina failed to clinch so both teams will be watching the Saints-Falcons on Sunday to determine the NFC South winner.`\
 https://nytimes.com/athletic/6938230/2026/01/03/panthers-buccaneers-score-result-takeaways-nfc-south/

 **Blue Jackets dial up checking to snap Sabres' 10-game win streak**\